wasp-lang/wasp/web/docs/language/features.md

 ### Email and Password

-`EmailAndPassword` authentication method makes it possible to signup/login into the app by using email address and a password.
+`emailAndPassword` authentication method makes it possible to signup/login into the app by using email address and a password.
 This method requires that `userEntity` specified in `auth` contains `email: string` and `password: string` fields.

 We provide basic validations out of the box, which you can customize as shown below.
 Default validations are: